UKHomeOffice/application-container-platform/how-to-docs/dms-migration.md

 Option | Example answer | Description
 ------ | -------------- | -----------
-Endpoint identifer | database-source/target | This is the name you want to use to identify the endpoint.
+Endpoint identifer | database-source/target | This is the name you use to identify the endpoint.
 Source/target engine | postgres | Choose the type of database engine that for this endpoint.
 Server name | mysqlsrvinst.abcd123456789.us-west-1.rds.amazonaws.com | Type of server name.
 For an on-premises database, this can be the IP address or the public hostname.
 For an Amazon RDS DB instance, this can be the endpoint for the DB instance.
 Port | 5432 | The port used by the database.
 SSL mode | None | SSL mode for encryption for your endpoints.
 Username | root | The user name with the permissions required to allow data migration.
 Password | ******** | The password for the account with the required permissions.
-Database Name (target) | dev-db | The name of the attached database to the selcted endpoint.
+Database Name (target) | dev-db | The name of the attached database to the selected endpoint.

 Repeat these options for both source and target and make sure to test connection before clicking next.
 You might need to append security group rules to allow the replication instance access, for example: